What is Litecoin (LTC)? Is it worth investing in Litecoin in 2021? Is it a cryptocurrency that’s here to stay? We cover it all!

 According to CoinMarketCap, Litecoin has made traders a 3,806.57% ROI, despite falling after the 2021 bull run.

 Ideally, you want an uptrend, and it looks like Litecoin is still on an uptrend.

 If you remember anything from What Is Litecoin And Is It Worth Investing In LTC In 2021? make it these key points.

 - Litecoin is one of the top 20 cryptos by market cap, according to CoinMarketCap.

 - Litecoin is a decentralised peer-to-peer network that allows the execution of cross-border transactions and everyday purchases.

 - LTC is the ticker symbol of Litecoin.

-- Based on tech and fundamental analysis data, LTC might become a profitable investment far beyond 2021.
+- Based on technical and fundamental analysis data, LTC might become a profitable investment far beyond 2021.

-- Many experts believe that LTC will continue to grow and even hit $10,000 in the years to come.
+- Many experts believe that LTC will continue to grow and some even think it could hit $10,000 in the years to come.

 - Its relation to BTC, strong development, and digital scarcity make Litecoin an attractive investment for day traders, investors, everyday users, and blockchain enthusiasts alike.